 Likewise, in the foregoing circumstances, as part of their severance the Executive Directors shall be entitled to the proportional share of their annual variable reference compensation for the time worked during the year in which the contract is terminated.
-For additional details concerning the application of these clauses, see the Annual Directors Compensation Report.
+For additional details concerning the application of these clauses, see the Annual Directors Compensation

+Report.

-- 2. Indemnification for unjustified dismissal provided for in the contract of 1 executive not considered part of the senior management: golden parachute, which will be the higher of the following: the legal indemnity payment provided for in the senior management contract or the indemnity payment to which they are entitled in their previous ordinary employment relationship with the Company.
-The golden parachute is capped at EUR 1 million. - 3.
+- 2. Compensation for unjustified dismissal provided for in the contract of an executive not considered part of the senior management: compensation calculated according to a scale (based on the date of termination of the contract), with a maximum of 12 months' salary (considering both fixed remuneration and variable annual remuneration). - 3.
 Post-contractual noncompetition undertaking: - i.
 Contracts of Ms Pilar Gil (PRISA CFO), Mr Carlos Núñez (Executive Chairman of Prisa Media), Mr Francisco Cuadrado (Executive Chairman of Santillana): compensation equivalent to 6 months of the fixed salary, payable in 12 months. - ii.
-Contracts of 2 executives not considered part of the senior management: compensation equivalent to 6 months of the fixed salary plus variable compensation earned during the last 12 months. - iii.
-Contract of 1 executive not considered part of the senior management: compensation equivalent to 6 months of the fixed salary.
+Contract of 2 executives not considered part of senior management: regarding one of the executives, compensation equivalent to six (6) months' salary of the effective fixed plus variable remuneration during the 12 months prior to the termination of the contract, payable in nine (9) monthly installments; and for the other executive a compensation equal to six (6) months' salary of the current agreed fixed remuneration when the contract was terminated, payable in twelve (12) monthly installments.